-The “Controlling Process” is a method that can be used to make sure standards are being met within an organization.
+The “Controlling Process” is a method that can ensure standards are being met within an organization.
 It involves the careful collection of information about a system, process, person, or group of people in order to make necessary decisions about each.
-The process typically has between 4 and 5 steps see an example below.
+The act of controlling is considered crucial in the management process.
+The entire management process will be rendered useless without some control mechanism.
+Without accurate metrics, management cannot tell if their plan is effective or if it is being carried out as intended.
+For a business to stay in business, controlling management is an important process.
+You can tell what works and what doesn’t work when you keep an eye on and manage the production process.
+The process typically has between 4 and 5 steps.
+(See Below)

 Definition: “Controlling” assures that the right things are done in the right manner at the right time.
 By controlling, a Program Manager checks the progress and compares it to what was planned.
 If the planned events are not the same, then corrective actions can be taken.

 The main purpose of the control process is to make sure that all of an organization’s actions are going according to plan.
 The control process helps managers figure out how well their organizations are doing and what is working and what isn’t working.

 Controlling Process Steps

 To set up, track, and improve your business activities, whether they are production, packaging, shipping, or something else, there is a five-step process for controlling them.
 A five (5) step-controlling process is listed below, with an example at the end.

 Step 1: Establish Clear Standards: Performance standards are the plans or targets that must be achieved during business functions.
 They can also be called the criteria for judging performance.
 Standards generally are classified into two:

 - Measurable or tangible: Those standards that can be measured and expressed are called measurable standards.
 They can be in the form of cost, output, expenditure, time, profit, etc.